We believe everyone deserves to live the best life that they can – as free as possible from the challenges and uncertainty of disease.

-One significant unmet need focused on the experiences and emotions of well siblings in rare epilepsy families.
-The VIP Sibling Project began with Zogenix collaborating with the DSF and LGSF communities and others to conduct the Sibling Voices Survey, a research study designed to evaluate the impact of growing up with a siblings who has a rare epilepsy.
-The survey’s findings led to poster presentations to the clinician and scientific community and to its 2020 publication in Epilepsy & Behavior.*
+One significant unmet need we uncovered focused on the experiences and emotions of siblings in rare epilepsy families.
+The VIP Sibling Project began through a collaboration with patient organizations to conduct the Sibling Voices Survey, a research study designed to evaluate the impact of growing up as the sibling of a child with a rare epilepsy.
+The survey’s findings validated what families were telling us and led to poster presentations to the clinician and scientific community and to its 2020 publication in Epilepsy & Behavior.*

-The team set out to create important content to share our research results, raise awareness on the challenges siblings face, and—with the help of the community and healthcare professionals—provide practical guidance to parents and caregivers to help them support their VIP siblings.
-For those special siblings, we designed collections of fun and useful items—the VIP Sibling Kits—to remind them how important and loved they are.
+In collaboration with the patient and caregiver community, we developed content to share the research, raise awareness on the challenges siblings face, and—with the help of the community and healthcare professionals—provide practical guidance to parents and caregivers to help them support their VIP siblings.
+For those special siblings, we designed collections of fun and useful items—the VIP Sibling Kits—to remind them of how important and loved they are.

-We hope you find these resources helpful and that your VIP siblings will sense the love and caring from across the rare epilepsy community that inspired this special focus on them.
+We hope you find these resources helpful and that your VIP siblings will sense the love and care from across the rare epilepsy community that inspired this special focus on them.

 *L. D. Bailey et al., “Psychosocial Impact on Siblings of Patients with Developmental and Epileptic Encephalopathies,” Epilepsy & Behavior 112 (2020): 107377.